 Note 2: Some states or plans allow more (or less) time for Humana's decision.
-See member's benefit plan document for any state or plan specific appeal time frames or processes.
+See member's benefit plan document for any state- or plan-specific appeal time frames or processes.

-Procedures for Additional Level for Commercial Appeals

-If the appeal is upheld, some states or plans may allow for a second level and/or a review by an Independent Review Organization.
-The resolution letter for the first level appeal will provide specific information regarding additional levels of review available to members.
+Procedures for Additional Level for Commercial Appeals: If the appeal is upheld, some states or plans might allow for a second-level review and/or a review by an independent review organization.
+The resolution letter for the first-level appeal will provide specific information regarding additional levels of review available to members.